dhis2/training-docs/content/tracker_use/tg_maps.md

 ![map1_download](resources/images/maps/map1_download.png)

 #### STOP!
-Have them perform *Exercise 1* in the learner's guide.
+Have them perform Exercise 1

 ### Create a map using the TEI layer with relationships

-We will now create a map using data from the COVID-19 Case-Based Surveillance Program where we will display relationships on the map.
+We will now create a map using data from the Case-Based Surveillance Program where we will display relationships on the map.

-Open the map "COVID_CBS - Cases and Contacts."
+Open the map "CBS - Cases and Contacts."
 This is the map that you will create.
 It is showing a person along with their relationships.
 In the context of this program, it means it is displaying index cases along with their contacts.
 The red circle in the map is the index case (or where the relationship was initiated from) and the black circles are the contacts.

 Clear your inputs by going to File -> New.

 Create the map using the tracked entity layer with the following inputs:

-- Layer 1 Type : Boundary Layer - Vientiane Capital
+- Layer 1 Type : Boundary Layer - 01 Vientiane capital
 - Layer 2 Type : Tracked Entity
 - Data:
   - Tracked Entity Type : Person
-  - Program : COVID-19 Case-base Surveillance
+  - Program : Case-base Surveillance
   - Program status : all
 - Relationships :
   - Display tracked entity relationships = yes
   - Relationship type : Has Been in Contact with
 - Period :
   - Program/Enrollment date
-  - Start/ End Date : January 1, 2024 - July 31, 2024
+  - Start/ End Date : January 1, 2023 - July 31, 2024
-- Org Units : CHW Mitthaphap
+- Org Units : 0001 CH Mahosot
 - Style : leave as default